-- 2.1 The preparation of this Plan coincides with the finalisation of our Local Development Framework Core Strategy document which sets out the Council's vision for change and how it will seek to shape the District as a place to work, relax and visit.
-It will determine the future pattern of development in the Borough and the way in which the social, economic and environmental needs of the area can be delivered in the most sustainable way.
+- 2.1 The preparation of this Plan coincides with the finalisation of our Local Development Framework Core Strategy document which sets out the Council's vision for change and how it will seek to shape the district as a place to work, relax and visit.
+It will determine the future pattern of development in the district and the way in which the social, economic and environmental needs of the area can be delivered in the most sustainable way.
 The Core Strategy adopts a high growth approach to the provision of new housing generally and recognises the importance of addressing the need for affordable housing.
-This Plan therefore seeks to translate the higher level objectives within the Core Strategy, into specific affordable housing delivery actions and targets - 2.2 The Core Strategy provides the basis for achieving a step change in the delivery of affordable housing to enable us to address the significant need for affordable homes

-2.3 The Plan considers:

-- Why affordable housing is needed - The number and type of affordable homes required. - The Council's role in enabling the delivery of affordable housing. - Our partnership approach to delivering affordable housing. - The resources available to support delivery. - 2.4 The Plan will provide a reference document for 'The Single Conversation' which is the new process by which the Homes & Communities Agency will engage with local authorities in a designated area and develop a coordinated approach to investment planning resulting in a Local Investment Plan. - 2.4 The Plan will also inform RSLs and developers of our approach to affordable housing delivery so they are fully aware of the Council's expectations in relation to affordable housing when planning new housing schemes.
+This Plan therefore seeks to translate the higher level objectives within the Core Strategy, into specific affordable housing delivery actions and targets - 2.2 The Core Strategy provides the basis for achieving a step change in the delivery of affordable housing to enable us to address the significant need for affordable homes identified by the East Kent Housing Market Assessment.
+However, the Plan has been developed at a time when economic conditions and the future availability of financial resources to support delivery is very uncertain.
+Consequently, while we know that we will be unable to meet the level of need that has been identified, we believe that by building effective partnerships, taking a creative and innovative approach and continually scanning the horizon for new opportunities, we will be in a stronger position to try and meet the need for affordable housing. - 2.3 The Plan considers: - Why affordable housing is needed - The number and type of affordable homes required. - The Council's role in enabling the delivery of affordable housing. - Our partnership approach to delivering affordable housing. - The resources available to support delivery. - 2.4 The Plan will provide a reference document for 'The Single Conversation' which is the new process by which the Homes & Communities Agency will engage with local authorities in a designated area and develop a coordinated approach to investment planning resulting in a Local Investment Plan. - 2.4 The Plan will also inform RSLs and developers of our approach to affordable housing delivery so they are fully aware of the Council's expectations in relation to affordable housing when planning new housing schemes.